KennethEnevoldsen/swift-python-cookiecutter/{{cookiecutter.project_name}}/docs/faq.md

 ## How do I test the code?

-This package comes with a test suite implemented using [pytest].
+This package comes with a test suite which you can run using implemented using [pytest].
 In order to run the tests, you have to clone the repository and install the package.
 This will also install the required tests dependencies and test utilities defined in the extras_require section of the :code:`pyproject.toml`.